gauravshrivastava4/tap-fare-service/README.md

 - **Tap Processing**: Processes tap-on and tap-off events to create trips.
 - **Fare Calculation**: Calculates fares based on the distance between stops and pre-defined fare rules.
-- **CSV Import/Export**: Reads raw tap data from a CSV file, submits the taps for processing and writes the processed trip data to a CSV file.
+- **CSV Import/Export**: Reads raw tap data from a CSV file, sorts them by time and writes the processed trip data to a CSV file.
 - **Error Handling**: Gracefully handles cases like orphan tap-on or tap-off events.
 - **Symmetric Fare Matrix**: Ensures that fares from Stop A to Stop B are the same as from Stop B to Stop A.